nyxnor/onionjuggler/README.md

 #### Set custom vars

 Edit the required variables to fit your system inside `.onionrc` following the same format from the already defined variables.
 Note that no variable that refers to a folder end with a trailing "/".
 Keep it that way, else it will break.
+The packages can have different names depending on the operating system, modify accordingly.

 Set the default editor of your choice, else it will always fallback to [Vi](https://en.wikipedia.org/wiki/Vi).
 This is an example using `nano`, but could be any other editor:
 ```sh